radixdlt/radixdlt-scrypto/examples/core/hello-world/README.md

 - The `test` folder, which contains all the test code;
 - The `Cargo.toml` file which specifies all the dependencies and compile configurations.

-Let's jump straight into the source code.

 ## Blueprint

-Blueprint is the code that defines a shared data structure and implementation, and multiple blueprints are grouped into a package.
+A *blueprint* is the code that defines a shared data structure and implementation.
+Multiple blueprints are grouped into a *package*.

-In this example, we have only one blueprint called `Hello`.
-Every instance of `Hello` blueprint (we call it "component") will have a data structure which contains a single vault, and an implementation which has a single method `free_token`.
+In this example, we have only one blueprint in the package called `Hello`, which defines:

+* The state structure of all `Hello` components (a single *vault*, which is a container for *resources*);
+* A function `new`,  which instantiates a `Hello` component;
+* A method `free_token`, which returns a bucket of `HelloToken` each time invoked.

 ```rust
 use scrypto::prelude::*;